 - Android-x86 comes with in-built support for Wi-Fi and provides an intuitive GUI to access and configure your network connections.

 - If you want to mount your existing Android memory storage directly to your Android emulator Linux, you can do so pretty quickly with the Android-x86.

-- The default debug mode features busybox and will come in handy when locating bugs in your Android apps.
+- The default debugs mode features a busybox and will come in handy when locating bugs in your Android apps.

-The fifth feature in our list hit the market targeting people like you who want to get up and running with their Linux Android emulator as fast as possible.
+The fifth feature in our list hit the market, targeting people like you who want to get up and running with their Linux Android emulator as fast as possible.
 Contrary to most Android Emulators for Linux, Shashlik doesn’t require you to install a Virtual Machine in your Linux system to function.
-Instead, it utilizes an incredibly stripped down Android base consisting of only the core components and combines it directly into your current system session.
-As a result, this Android emulator Linux outperform many of its competitors in term of performance.
+Instead, it utilizes an incredibly stripped-down Android base consisting of only the core components and combines it directly into your current system session.
+As a result, this Android emulator Linux outperforms many of its competitors in terms of performance.

-However, the project is still in its development phase, and the beta versions are often cradled with some unavoidable bugs, leading many users to choose from other Android Emulators for Linux.
-Don’t lose excitement though, Shashlik still supports many surprising and useful Android apps and can be used to emulate even the most resource massive games.
+However, the project is still in its development phase.
+The beta versions are often cradled with some unavoidable bugs, leading many users to choose from other Android Emulators for Linux.
+Don’t lose excitement, though; Shashlik still supports many surprising and useful Android apps and can be used to emulate even the most resource massive games.
 We suggest you give this fantastic Linux Android emulator a try before settling with any other.